Denali to Kenai Fjords 9 Days for Extreme Adventurers

 1 View on Map

 Fly into Anchorage, rent a car, and check in to your accommodation.
-Hit the ground running by renting a bike for a ride on the Tony Knowles Coastal Trail, or hike one of the trails in Anchorage’s backyard, like Flattop, McHugh Peak, and O’Malley Peak.
+Hit the ground running by renting a bike and cruising down the trails at Hilltop Bike Park, the northernmost bike park in North America.
+Or hike one of the trails in Anchorage’s backyard, like Flattop, McHugh Peak, and O’Malley Peak.

 Day 2